 But when I say squeeze the muscles...
-I mean: squeeze like hell too really make them contract.
+I mean: squeeze like hell forcing them to really contract!

-Take your time and slowly digest the things you've read here, try to learn one or two things each week and apply them to your workouts.
+Take the time to digest the things you've read here, try to learn one or two things each week and apply them to your workouts.